nikosuenderhauf/roboticvisionchallenges/index.md

  We released our first Robotic Vision [object detection challenge](https://competitions.codalab.org/competitions/20940)!
 Participants are tasked with **object detection** on a **video** stream, where each detection must provide accurate estimates of **spatial and semantic uncertainty** using probabilistic bounding boxes.
 Participants are evaluated using a new  measure which will reward accurate estimations of spatial and semantic uncertainty. -->

 # News
+  **January 2020** Our workshop proposal on the topic of [Scene Understanding and Semantic SLAM: Progress, Applications, and Limitations](icra2020) for ICRA 2020 in Paris, France was accepted.

   **November 2019** We organised a workshop at IROS 2019 on the [The Importance of Uncertainty in Deep Learning for Robotics](iros2019).
 There we presented our second challenge, the [Robotic Vision Scene Understanding](scene-understanding) challenge for the first time.